LogtalkDotOrg/logtalk3/QUICK_START.md

 * YAP:            `yaplgt`

 On MacOS X systems, `/opt/local/bin` must be in your PATH to run the scripts.
-Terminal command files for running Logtalk with selected back-end Prolog compilers are also available on the Logtalk installation folder (by default, `/opt/local/share/logtalk/scripts/macosx/command_files`; for easy access, the installer creates an alias to the Logtalk folder in the Applications folder.
+Terminal command files for running Logtalk with selected backend Prolog compilers are also available on the Logtalk installation folder (by default, `/opt/local/share/logtalk/scripts/macosx/command_files`; for easy access, the installer creates an alias to the Logtalk folder in the Applications folder.

-On Windows systems, shortcuts for running Logtalk with selected back-end Prolog compilers are created on the `Start Menu/Programs/Logtalk` menu.
+On Windows systems, shortcuts for running Logtalk with selected backend Prolog compilers are created on the `Start Menu/Programs/Logtalk` menu.
 The first run of the JIProlog and XSB integration shortcuts may require administrator privileges depending on the XSB installation (right-click